Professor of European History, Fundamentals, and the College

 Recent Graduate Courses

-Montesquieu and the Enlightenment (with Robert Morrissey, Romance Languages and Literature)
+- Montesquieu and the Enlightenment, with Robert Morrissey, Department of Romance Languages and Literatures